Metahari/tasty_backend_webform/README.md

 The Tasty Backend modules do **not** require you to use the Tasty Backend Install Profile.
 You can try it out on a new install someday.

 ###Installation
-Download the zip and place the expanded folder in your /sites/default/all/modules folder.
+Download the zip and place the expanded folder in your /sites/all/modules folder.

-Go to admin/modules and make sure you have all the prerequisite modules installed, and then activate the Tasty Backend Media Module.
+Go to admin/modules and make sure you have all the prerequisite modules installed, and then activate the Tasty Backend Webform Module.

 **The Tasty Backend Webform Module requires these prerequisite modules.**
     * **Contributed modules**:  *webforms* *tasty_backend_base*